logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

     :align: center
     :figclass: align-center

-    Create an environment from yml
+    Create an environment from requirements.txt